Health insurance policies with physiotherapy cover

 - Receive your ‘item number’ after the session is completed

-- Lodge your claim either through your provider’s app, their online claims service, via email, fax, mail or in person.
-You’ll usually need to quote both of the above items.
+- Lodge your claim either through your provider’s app, their online claims service, via email, fax, mail or in person, depending on your policy and your preferred method of lodging a claim.
+You’ll usually need to quote both your policy number and your item number.

-Annual limits usually apply to the amount you can claim on physiotherapy – the higher level of cover you have will generally come with a higher annual limit.
+Annual limits usually apply to the amount you can claim on physiotherapy –higher levels of cover will generally come with a higher annual limit.

 Is physiotherapy covered by Medicare?